Dubai: gold in the City of the Future

 Amazing city

 The amazing phenomenon of Dubai is that it emerged in the center of a lifeless desert.
-The city of records has become the epitome of gold, wealth, wisdom, industriousness and greatness of its people.
+The city of records has become the epitome of gold, wealth, wisdom, hard-working nature and greatness of its people.